fouliex/SelfDrivingCarFindingLaneLine/README.md

 ![canny edge image](./misc/cannyEdge.jpg)

-Then we apply a polygon mask to remove unwanted areas in the image, areas that are unlikely to contain the lane lines.
+The fourth is to apply a polygon mask to remove unwanted areas in the image, such as, areas that are unlikely to contain the lane lines.

 ###### Four Side Polygon on Canny Edge image
 ```python